Trier West Railway: Route

 The 14 km-long Trier West Railway began at Ehrang station and reached Biewer at the 3.1 km point.
 This section is no longer passable.
 Today Biewer is reached from Ehrang freight yard over the Ehrang–Biewer freight line.
 The line runs along the left bank of the Moselle to the former Pallien station (5.8 km), past sandstone cliffs, which are up to 80 m high, on the sides of the Joster and Fichten mountains.
 Then the Moselle valley widens again and the line runs through Trier-West (7.7 km), Euren (9.6 km) to Zewen (12.6 km).

 Until the late 1990s, there was still a siding of the French army between Trier West and Euren.
 Between Euren and Zewen, an industrial track branches off to the industrial district of Trier–Euren.
-It is about 2.5 km long and is used primarily to connect to Japan Tobacco International and the champagne manufacturer, Schloss Wachenheim.
+It is about 2.5 km long and was used primarily to connect to Japan Tobacco International and the champagne manufacturer, Schloss Wachenheim.

 The line is up to 1.5 km from the Mosel at Zewen but only 200 metres away at Igel.
 The line continues on the north bank (left bank of the Moselle), the route continues to Igel-Wasserbillig, where, after crossing the Luxembourg border on the bridge over the Sauer at Wasserbilligerbrück, the line connects with the Luxemburg–Wasserbillig railway, which connects with Luxembourg railway station.
 At Igel, the line branches over the Moselle bridge to Konz, where it connects with lines to Karthaus and Trier Hauptbahnhof, to Konz and Saarbrücken and to Oberbillig and Metz.

 The Trier West Railway formerly also connected with the Nims-Sauer Valley Railway (Nims-Sauertalbahn), running from Bitburg-Erdorf via Bitburg and Irrel to Igel, where it connected to Trier-West.
 The junction with the Sauer valley line was near the Löwener Mühle hotel ("Igel-West," between Wasserbillig and Igel) until it was dismantled in the late 1960s.

 At a meeting of transport ministers Claude Wiseler and Peter Ramsauer on 7 October 2011, it was announced that the line between Igel station and Igel-West would be duplicated again at a cost of €19.6 million. €8 million of this would be provided by the Grand Duchy of Luxembourg.
 The bridge where federal highway 49 crosses the line on the outskirts on Igel towards Luxembourg and Löwener Mühle, is to be demolished in the spring of 2013 and replaced.
 The development of this 1.8 km long bottleneck is to be completed by 2015.
-It will allow an increase in the maximum speed to 90 km/h and an hourly service between Trier and Luxembourg.
+It allowed an increase in the maximum speed to 90 km/h and an hourly service between Trier and Luxembourg.